-- Potato with extra starch: Developed in Sweden using CRISPR to contain more starch to be used in paper-making, textiles, glues, and other products.
+- Potato with stable starch: Developed in Sweden using CRISPR to contain starch that does not have to be chemically modify the starch before storage, to be used in paper-making, textiles, glues, and other products.

 - Camelina with high oleic acid: Rothamsted Research is conducting field trials of CRISPR Camelina plants with higher levels of oleic oil, which is used in food.